Annual Report and Financial Statements for 2018

 After a close brush with extinction, the pine marten is making the headlines as it recovers its numbers in Britain and Ireland.
 It is time for renowned pine marten expert and enthusiast Johnny Birks to reacquaint us with this enchanting mammal.

 This is an excellent little introduction and identification guide to 14 species of bat found throughout Britain and Ireland.
-Each species description covers roosts, food & feeding, breeding, status & distribution, and identification.
+Each species description covers roosts, food and feeding, breeding, status and distribution, and identification.
 Similar species are listed alongside each other.

 The seventh edition features a redesigned style and updates the distribution maps for some of the species.